Global Assessment of Bamboo and Rattan for green development

 Answering key policy questions identified as important to INBAR stakeholders

-The State Forestry Administration of China has committed to take the lead in the inventory and assessment in China, and has earmarked USD 3 million to carry out this work.
+The National Forestry and Grassland Administration (NFGA) of China has committed to take the lead in the inventory and assessment in China, and has earmarked USD 3 million to carry out this work.

 The Ministry of Agriculture of Ethiopia will use its Sustainable Land Management Programme to assess the potential of bamboo for land restoration, and in parallel will start a national bamboo programme.